They Might Be Giants: Formation (1981–1985)

+Earlier years (1986–1989)

-The duo released their self-titled debut album in 1986, which became a college radio hit, selling 10,000 copies in its first year.
+Following the deal with Bar/None Records, the duo released their self-titled debut album in 1986, which became a college radio hit.
+The album sold 10,000 copies in its first year.
 The music video for "Don't Let's Start", filmed in Flushing Meadows–Corona Park and directed by Adam Bernstein, became a MTV hit in 1987.

 In 1988, they released their second album, Lincoln.
 It featured the song "Ana Ng" which reached No. 11 on the U.S. Modern Rock chart.

-Move to Elektra (1989–1992)

-In 1990, They Might Be Giants released their third album Flood, through Elektra Records.
-Flood earned them a platinum album, largely from the success of "Birdhouse in Your Soul" which reached number three on the U.S. Modern Rock chart, as well as "Istanbul (Not Constantinople)", a cover of a song originally recorded by the Four Lads.

 In 1990, Throttle magazine interviewed They Might Be Giants and clarified the meaning of the song "Ana Ng": John Flansburgh said, "Ng is a Vietnamese name.
 The song is about someone who's thinking about a person on the exact opposite side of the world.
 John looked at a globe and figured out that if Ana Ng is in Vietnam and the person is on the other side of the world, then it must be written by someone in Peru".

+Move to Elektra (1990–1992)

+In 1990, They Might Be Giants released their third album Flood, through Elektra Records.
+Flood earned them a platinum album, largely from the success of "Birdhouse in Your Soul" which reached number three on the U.S. Modern Rock chart, as well as the cover of "Istanbul (Not Constantinople)" song originally recorded by the Four Lads.

-Further interest in the band was generated when two cartoon music videos were created by Warner Bros.
-Animation for Tiny Toon Adventures: "Istanbul (Not Constantinople)" and "Particle Man".
-The videos reflected TMBG's high "kid appeal", resulting from their often absurd songs and pop melodies.
+Further interest in the band was generated when cartoon music videos for "Istanbul (Not Constantinople)" and "Particle Man" were created by Warner Bros.
+Animation for Tiny Toon Adventures.

-In 1991, Bar/None Records released the B-sides compilation Miscellaneous T. Though consisting of previously released material (save for the "Purple Toupee" B-sides, which were not available publicly), it gave new fans a chance to hear the Johns' earlier non-album work without having to hunt down the individual EPs.

-In early 1992, They Might Be Giants released Apollo 18.
+In 1991, Bar/None Records released the B-sides compilation Miscellaneous T. In early 1992, They Might Be Giants released their fourth album Apollo 18.
 The heavy space theme coincided with TMBG being named Musical Ambassadors for International Space Year.
 Singles from the album included "The Statue Got Me High", "I Palindrome I", and "The Guitar (The Lion Sleeps Tonight)".

-Apollo 18 was also notable for being one of the first albums to take advantage of the CD player's shuffle feature.
-The song "Fingertips" actually comprised 21 separate tracks that add up to 4:35 in total with the longest one being 61 seconds.
+Apollo 18 was one of the first albums to take advantage of the CD player's shuffle feature.
+The song "Fingertips" comprised 21 separate tracks that add up to 4:35 with the longest one being 61 seconds.